nathankagi/procedural-terrain/blog.md

 ## Introduction

-I have been looking for some simulation style projects where using a lower level language would be beneficial.
-Although it seems almost every second person has implimented their own, I want to try my hand at a terrain/environment simulation.
+I have bene looking for new project ideas, mostly I have been looking at projects that require a little more performance from a languge.
+Although it seems almost every second person has implimented their own, I stumbled upon procedural terrain generation.
+While the simplest form is quite underwhelming, some of the additional features such as wind and water based erosion simulations sounded very exciting.
+So I decided I'd build a terrain simulation, aiming to eventually have the following features:

+- procedural terrain generation
+- water and wind based erosion simulations includign material properties

 ## First Implementation